-I am passionate about the power of psychotherapy to empower and heal, having experienced and shared the change and growth possible in this process time and again.
-It’s a privilege to use my training and experience to help individuals work through their problems and challenges, enabling them to move on and live a more purposeful, fulfilling life.
+I am passionate about the power of psychotherapy to empower and heal, having experienced and shared the change and growth possible in this process many times.

 What to expect from counselling:

 It’s perfectly normal to experience some level of distress – we wouldn’t be human otherwise.
 But there are times when we can feel overwhelmed or vulnerable and our thoughts, behaviour and emotions dominate us in an unhelpful and sometimes destructive way.
 This is where talking to a professional, qualified therapist can make all the difference.
 As your therapist, I’ll help you share your problems and gain perspective about the things that are troubling you.
 Together we’ll identify what might be stopping you from functioning well, reaching your potential, or enjoying healthy relationships, and we’ll explore what could work to improve your situation.
 Therapy can take place over the short term or it can be open ended.
 I’m experienced in both and what works best for you is something we’ll discuss during our first meeting.

 Broadly, my approach is relational: I provide a therapeutic relationship which supports you whilst you safely examine your experience and feelings, learn strategies for coping, explore your options for change and adapt to the things you perhaps cannot change.
 I help a wide range of individuals who may be experiencing one or many symptoms or issues with an integrative approach, drawing on theories and techniques from a range of psychotherapeutic models.
 I believe different approaches help different people at different times.
 Your presenting problems, desired outcomes and past experience of therapy are also important factors.
 Within a confidential, non-judgemental setting, I’ll work to help you move towards a more productive, authentic way of being.

 Training, qualifications & experience